The Department of Public Health (DPH) established the

 number of uninsured residents through a coordinated outreach effort for the various

-health insurance is most important barrier impacting children's access to health
+health insurance is one of the most important barriers impacting access to health

 services in Los Angeles County.
-Children without health insurance are more likely
+Individuals without health insurance are

 than those who are insured to see a physician for regular care including

-immunizations and other well-child care services.
+preventive care, such as screening and vaccination.
 Uninsured families tend to rely on

 emergency rooms for their regular source of care and to go without needed medical